Tuesday dawned bright and sunny in New Orleans as Exceedance got underway.

 The Lab is Where It’s At!

-With The Lab in full swing, attendees took advantage of the opportunity to engage directly with RMS experts – getting up-close insights and training on the RMS(one) platform, Version 17 North Atlantic Hurricane Model and North America Earthquake Model, and much more.
+With The Lab in full swing, attendees took advantage of the opportunity to engage directly with RMS experts – getting up-close insights and training on Version 17 North Atlantic Hurricane Model and North America Earthquake Model, and much more.
 It’s truly where the action is!

 The Mini Theater